RolandMarchand/lazarus-manor/content/posts/plot-outline/index.md

 Each of these sections is intended to be filled out **once** to provide a cohesive structure for your narrative:

-- [SPOOC](#spooc): this section serves as a condensed version of your story's core elements, summarizing the main plot, protagonist, and antagonist to test your story's fundamentals.
+- [Story plan](#story-plan): this section serves as a condensed version of your story's core elements, summarizing the main plot, protagonist, and antagonist to test your story's fundamentals.

 - [Opening scene](#opening-scene): this section serves to establish the most important elements of your story, to hook your readers as quickly as possible, and to introduce your protagonist.
 It should be used in tandem with a [conflict scene](#conflict-scene), or occasionally a [sequel](#sequel).